-Curtea de Arges Monastery is one of the most famous monasteries in Romania and a great attraction if you’re looking to discover centuries-old religious sites.
-It’s the monumental church and its unique architectural style that make this monastery one of the most representative in Romania, a country that has hundreds of religious monuments of venerable age.
+Curtea de Arges Monastery is one of the most famous attractions in Romania.
+It’s also an excellent choice if you’re looking to discover centuries-old religious sites.
+Its unique architectural style makes it special even in Romania, a country that has hundreds of religious monuments.

-Built 500 years ago by the medieval Prince Neagoe Basarab, the church was from the beginning a key religious landmark in Southern Romania given the use of expensive and rare materials and the hand-carved decorations inspired by the Byzantine and Ottoman world.
-The consecration ceremony from 1517 highlighted the importance of the edifice as the Patriarch of Constantinople and many representatives of the monasteries from Mount Athos attended the event.
+Built 500 years ago by Prince Neagoe Basarab, the church became one of the most important in Southern Romania.
+Its original architecture inspired for centuries that of many other churches, but none came close to it.
+The consecration ceremony from 1517 highlighted the importance of the edifice.
+Even the Patriarch of Constantinople and many priests from Mount Athos attended the event.

-The Monastery of Curtea de Arges is at the center of a very popular Romanian legend.
-The story is that one of the main constructors, Manole, saw all his day work destroyed during the night.
-In the end, he could only finalize the work by sacrificing his wife, putting her inside the walls of the church even if that meant her death.
-The name of the main character seems to be the only real part of this dramatic legend as the 16th century chief of construction was the Armenian Manoli from Niasia.
+The church is at the center of a very popular Romanian legend.
+The story is that one of the construction workers, Manole, saw all his day work destroyed during the night.
+In the end, he had to sacrifice his wife, burying her alive inside the walls, to complete the church.
+His name seems to be the only real part of this legend.
+The 16th century chief of construction was the Armenian Manoli from Niasia.

-In Curtea de Arges, you can also visit the 14th-century church Saint Nicolae.
+Visit also the 14th-century church Saint Nicolae.
 It has some of the oldest and most important frescoes in the country.